-Original Award, approved by Commission (6/22/23) New Contracts or Augmentations, approved by CEO (12/8/23-2/8/24) Contractor Aggregate Amount Strategy Award Number Contractor Contract Start Date Contract End Date Original Description of Scope of Work , Amount New Aw Amendmo ent or New Total Contract Amount Description of New Contract or Added Scope of Work Executive Committee Approval >\$150,000 Commission Approval >\$300,000 Human Resources OS-HRE-2324-260 Aleshire & Wynder, LLP 11/1/2023 6/30/2024 Funding to provide human resources legal services and consultation on an as-needed basis. \$ 25,000.00 \$ 102, ,000.00 Funding to provide human resources legal services and consultation on an asneeded basis.
-No No Parent Partnerships PS-PAP-2324-230 Cities & People Partners 7/1/2023 1/31/2024 Funding to facilitate a planning process with First 5's Neighborhoods Ready for School (NRFS) grantees to: build off accomplishments of the first four years of funding and recalibrate efforts from the emergency response to COVID-19; develop a neighborhood-specific four-year plan for each NRFS grantee that supports First 5's Strategic Plan goals; articulate the impact of the NRFS strategy and work to position grantees for scaling and additional investments; align NRFS priorities with other county place-based initiatives and systems integration/partnership opportunities in service to families.
-72,820.00 \$ 47, ,980.00 Additional funding to provide technical assistance and capacity building support to the NRFS grantees and First 5 staff in implementing the work outlined in the new, proposed four-year plans and data profiles.
-Extending contract through June 30, 2024.
-No No r archer araierships 13 1 A 2324-230 cross & respect utilities 7,1,2023 1/31/2024 apportunities in service to fulfillies.
-97,820.00 ,980.00 140 .,,
+Original Award, approved by Commission (6/22/23) New Contracts or Augmentations, approved by CEO (12/8/23-2/8/24) Contractor Aggregate Amount Strategy Award Number Contractor Contract Start Date Contract End Date Original Description of Scope of Work Amount An lew Award, nendment or illary Amount New Total Contract Amount Description of New Contract or Added Scope of Work Executive Committee Approval >\$150,000 Commission Approval >\$300,000 Human Resources OS-HRE-2324-260 Aleshire & Wynder, LLP 11/1/2023 Funding to provide human resources legal services and consultation on an as-needed basis. \$ 25,000.00 \$ 102,000.00 \$ 127,000.00 Funding to provide human resources legal services and consultation on an as- needed basis.
+No No Parent Partnerships PS-PAP-2324-230 Cities & People Partners 7/1/2023 Funding to facilitate a planning process with First 5's Neighborhoods Ready for School (NRFS) grantees to: build off accomplishments of the first four years of funding and recalibrate efforts from the emergency response to COVID-19; develop a neighborhood- specific four-year plan for each NRFS grantee that supports First 5's Strategic Plan goals; articulate the impact of the NRFS strategic Plan goals; articulate the impact of the NRFS strategic and work to position grantees for scaling and additional investments; align NRFS priorities with other county place-based initiatives and systems integration/partnership opportunities in service to families.
+72,820.00 \$ 47,980.00 \$ 120,800.00 Additional funding to provide technical assistance and capacity building support to the NRFS grantees and First 5 staff in implementing the work outlined in the new, proposed four-year plans and data profiles.
+Extending contract through June 30, 2024. Νο No \$ 97,820.00 149,980.00

-First 5 Alameda County Executive Committee Meeting December 7, 2023, 11:00 AM - 12:30 PM Zoom Webinar Meeting ID: 812 4321 7959
+First 5 Alameda County Executive Committee Meeting

+December 7, 2023, 11:00 AM - 12:30 PM

+Zoom Webinar Meeting ID: 812 4321 7959